It seems to us that just about everybody loves a good robot vacuum. However, not everyone is willing to pay more a hefty price to own one.

 Final say on the iLIFE A6

-At its price point, the iLIFE A6 is a strong contender for the title of the best robot vacuum under $500.
+At its price point, the iLIFE A6 is a strong contender for the title of the best robot vacuum.
 It delivers a very thorough cleaning with its improved motor and enhanced suction power.
 It has scheduling features and auto recharging, which allows you to clean your house while you are away.
 It runs for a solid 160 hours maximum on a single charge.

 It looks really beautiful as well.
 It is one of those robot vacuums that you would not mind visitors seeing around your living room.
 Speaking of visitors, you can probably have the iLIFE A6 clean your living room while carrying on a decent conversation with your guests; it is that quiet.

 Bottom Line: The iLIFE A6 is certainly the best A-series robot vacuum from iLIFE, offering more features and technology than the earlier and cheaper models, the A4 and A4s.
-But before you buy, you might want to take a look at out top recommend robots for 2017, some of which might be slightly more expensive, but could be a better value depending on your needs.
+But before you buy, you might want to take a look at out top recommend robots for 2019, or our guide on the top iLife models, some of which might be slightly more expensive, but could be a better value depending on your needs.